schuchert/schuchert.github.io/_posts/2022-03-10-GrowingMushroomsAtHomePart1.md

 ## Inoculate jars

 This is where things can start to go wrong.
-I have built a still air box for about $40, use 99% isopropyl alcohol, and an uvc light.
+I have built a still air box for about $40, use 99% isopropyl alcohol, and I also use a strong uvc light.

 You place the spores and sterilized jars in the still air box, spray the inside of the box with 99% alcohol, use a UVC light, then put the spore in the jars.